 I found some awesome sunglasses and shoes from HauteLook, at a huge discount.
+I’ve also been able to score some great finds on Groopdealz.
 Sometimes the sales only last a day or two, so you have to be quick, but you can get up to 75% off retail prices.
 The sites are free to join, but only members get access to the discounts.

 While new clothes are expensive, creativity is free.
 Find free inspiration and ideas from places like Pinterest and YouTube.